EICC Transfer Guides and Agreements

 Course equivalency guides and articulation agreements are provided as a service by

-the Student Services Departments at Clinton (CCC), Muscatine (MCC) and Scott (SCC)
+the Student Services Departments at Clinton, Muscatine and Scott Community Colleges.

-Community Colleges.
-The agreements are meant to serve as a guide for students in preparation
+The agreements are meant to serve as a guide for students in preparation for transfer.

 Please use these guides and this information as an opportunity to explore your transfer options and begin a conversation with the four-year college of your choice.
-CCC, MCC, and SCC advisors are available to assist you with your transfer questions.
+Our advisors are available to assist you with your transfer questions.

 Transfer Student Information Guide (Guide is a pdf document.)

 Articulation Agreements are formal contracts signed between Eastern Iowa Community

 Colleges (EICC) and another institution.
 These agreements explain how (through an